jtamboli07/BWCESamples/getting_Started.md

 Select your operating system, accept the license agreement and then individual file download.

-You will need to download the TIBCO BusinessWorks Container Edition (v 2.7.1)
+You will have to download the TIBCO BusinessWorks Container Edition (v 2.7.1) or later.
 <image in here>

 ### TIBCO BWCE Installation